GeoMOER/moer-mpg-data-analysis/docs/units/_unit09/unit09-02_time_series.md

 As one can see, there is a clear annual pattern (surprise, surprise).
 To have a closer look on this pattern, one simple option would be a set of boxplots showing the variation within each month over the entire dataset.
 To do so, the data in the boxplot has to be grouped by months, what requires a list indicating the class (i.e. month) each temperature record belongs to.
-The easiest way is to create an additional column in the data frame and copy the characters which define the month in the original date column to it.
+The easiest way is to create an additional column in the data frame and copy the characters, which define the months in the original date column to it.

 ```r
 dwd$AGG_M <- substr(dwd$MESS_DATUM, 5, 6)